While on Leave

 If you’re eligible for Extended Disability Benefits, you qualify for income replacement at the level stated in your plan.
-You can find which plan you’re on under Coverage on My ASEBP or on your ASEBP ID card on the My ASEBP Mobile App under Extended Disability Benefits.
+You can find which plan you’re on by checking your ASEBP ID card on My ASEBP or the My ASEBP Mobile App.

 Monthly earnings include salary, administrative allowances, pay while on vacation, isolation pay, retroactive salary and compensation for an acting assignment longer than three months.
 It does not include signing bonuses, overtime, car allowances, expense allowances or reimbursements, salary earned while teaching night or summer school classes, early retirement incentives or pay in lieu of vacation.

 Benefits are paid monthly through direct deposit to the bank account you've identified on My ASEBP.